uMp micromanipulator support

 Please review the operating manual carefully before installing and starting to use the uMp manipulators.
 We also recommend watching the installation videos that will guide you through the basic installation steps

-Please find uMp-micromanipulator operating manual here
+Please find uMp-micromanipulator operating manual here and firmware update instructions here.

 - 01 – Installation of uMp-EXM electrode exchange module testi